 Exxelia at Space Tech Expo – Booth #5009

-Exxelia is exhibiting at Space Tech Expo 2017 in Pasadena, California.
-From May 23th to 25th at booth # 5009, Exxelia will be showcasing innovative components dedicated to space applications.
+Exxelia is pleased to exhibit at Space Tech Expo 2017 in Pasadena, California.
+From May 23th to 25th at booth # 5009, Exxelia will be showcasing innovative solutions dedicated to space applications.

 100% invar tuning screws with self-locking system

 Invar-36 is a unique Iron-Nickel alloy (64 % Fe / 36 % Ni) sought-after for its very low coefficient of thermal expansion.
 With 1.1 ppm.
 K–1 between 0°C and 100°C, Invar-36 is about 17 times more stable than Brass which is the most traditional and common alloy Tuning Elements are made of.
 The working temperature range in Space is so wide that this property becomes essential for a reliable and stable cavity filter tuning.
 Self-locking system is a technology commonly used on Tuning Element made of Brass or other soft “easy-to-machine” alloys but is innovative and pretty advanced when applied to hard and tough Invar 36.
 The design consists of two threaded segments separated by two parallel slots.
 After cutting both parallel slots, the rotor is compressed in its length in order to create a plastic deformation.
 Thus, an offset is induced between the two threaded segments which generates a constant tensile stress in the rotor from the moment threaded segments are screwed.

 High power and high frequency ceramics with the new C48X dielectric